With AVCs you pay extra contributions into your fund's AVC plan.

 The government has announced that from April 2029, only the first £2,000 of employee pension contributions made through salary sacrifice each year will be exempt from National Insurance Contributions (NIC).

 Any amount paid into an AVC through a salary sacrifice plan above £2,000 will be subject to National Insurance Contributions at your usual rate from April 2029.
-This will be deduced automatically by your employer.
+This will be deducted automatically by your employer.
 If you pay less than £2,000 a year into an AVC via salary sacrifice then you won't be affected by this change.

 You will continue to receive income tax relief on any salary sacrificed pension contributions.